cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 })
 ```

-For more information, check out our {% url "official documentation on debugging" https://docs.cypress.io/guides/guides/debugging.html#Using-debugger %}!
+For more information, check out our {% url "official documentation on debugging" debugging %}!

 ## Parallelization